indykite/terraform-provider-indykite/docs/resources/token_introspect.md

 - `opaque_matcher` (Block List, Max: 1) Specify opaque token matcher.
 Currently we support only 1 opaque matcher per application space. (see [below for nested schema](#nestedblock--opaque_matcher))
 - `perform_upsert` (Boolean) Perform Upsert specify, if we should create and/or update DigitalTwin in IKG if it doesn't exist with.
 	In future this will perform upsert also on properties that are derived from token.
+- `sub_claim` (String) Sub claim is used to match DigitalTwin with external_id.
+If not specified, standard 'sub' claim will be used.
+Either 'sub' or specified claim will then also be mapped to 'external_id' claim.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only